somedude72/posture-detection/README.md

 <img width="324" alt="TN" src="https://user-images.githubusercontent.com/101906945/204119817-f6b19fa1-9890-4a67-8aeb-3b37161a269f.png"><img width="324" alt="TN2" src="https://user-images.githubusercontent.com/101906945/204119820-cf92690c-3703-42b0-b596-f7cddb25b570.png">

-This page is designated for the Final Project submission for Nvidia and IDTech's program.
-The project is a machine learning model that can identify good sitting posture and bad sitting posture with both images and video.
-The model is trained from a tiny dataset consisting of only 100 images of bad posture and 100 images of good posture, all of which are taken from a webcam.
+This project is a machine learning model that can identify good sitting posture and bad sitting posture with both images and video.
+The model is trained from a dataset consisting of only 100 images of bad posture and 100 images of good posture, all of which are taken from a webcam.
 This model is designed to run on the Jetson Nano.

 ## Installation